 - YouTube Videos

-If you can't afford to hire a professional to do the work, here are some helpful links from Google to get you started!
+If you can't afford to hire a professional to do the work, here are some helpful links to get you started!

 - AdWords Express: The DIY Solution for Small Business SEM

 - Google Search Engine Optimization Starter Guide